scavzn/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe made in c playable with 3 terminals with the help of shared memory and semaphores.
+Tic Tac Toe made in c.

+Playable with 3 terminals with the help of shared memory and semaphores.